 CDI is controlled technical information or other information (as described in the CUI Registry) that requires safeguarding or dissemination controls and is either:

 - Marked or otherwise identified in the contract, task order, or delivery order, and provided to the contractor by or on behalf of DoD in connection with the performance of the contract, or

 - Collected, developed, received, transmitted, used, or stored by or on behalf of the contractor in support of the performance of the contract.

 Where can I get the Azure DFARS attestation documents?
 For links to attestation documentation, see Attestation documents.
-You must have an existing subscription or free trial account in Azure or Azure Government to login.
+You must have an existing subscription or free trial account in Azure or Azure Government to sign in.
 You can then download Azure and Azure Government DFARS attestation letters produced by an accredited third-party assessment organization (3PAO).
 These letters attest that Azure and Azure Government meet the applicable requirements of DFARS Clause 252.204-7012.

-How do Azure services meet the adequate security requirements pertinent to DFARS and CMMC?
+How do Azure services meet the adequate security requirements pertinent to DFARS?
 In October 2016, the Department of Defense (DoD) promulgated a final rule implementing Defense Federal Acquisition Regulation Supplement (DFARS) clauses that apply to all DoD contractors who process, store, or transmit covered defense information through their information systems.
 The rule states that such systems must meet the security requirements set forth in NIST SP 800-171, Protecting Controlled Unclassified Information in Nonfederal Information Systems and Organizations, or an “alternative, but equally effective, security measure” that is approved by the DoD contracting officer.
-And where a DoD contractor uses an external cloud service provider to process, store, or transmit covered defense information, such provider must meet security requirements that are equivalent to the FedRAMP Moderate baseline.
+Where a DoD contractor uses an external cloud service provider to process, store, or transmit covered defense information, such provider must meet security requirements that are equivalent to the FedRAMP Moderate baseline.

 - Azure compliance documentation